ayeshafatima977/Calculator_React_Redux/calculator/README.md

 8. Output to the user the result of the calculation onSubmit or onClick.
 9. Store and output a list of prior calculations the user has done in and from React-Redux store.
    Hint: Consider starting with the Redux Action / Reducer / Store for this assignment so that you’ll know how you’ll be interacting with your data throughout the project.
+10. Use React Router to have a page for the calculator and a page for prior calculations (via Routes.)

 # Challenges